 Texting while driving is illegal in Michigan.
 State law bans people from reading, typing, or sending a text message while driving.
-If ticketed for texting while driving, drivers can be fined $100 for a first offense and $200 for a second or subsequent offense.
+Even holding a mobile device behind the wheel of a moving vehicle is illegal, except in a few situations.

-Making Michigan Roads Safer
+Making Michigan’s Roads Safer

-However, safety advocates note that even a hands-free law won’t completely rid our roads of distraction-related accidents.
+Approximately 400,000 people are injured in distracted driving crashes every year in the U.S., but statewide efforts such as the hands-free law have shown results.
+However, safety advocates note that even a hands-free law can’t completely rid our roads of distraction-related accidents.
 That’s because several other forms of distraction also put road users at risk for accidents and injuries.
-Other common distractions include:

 • Excessive noise from too many passengers in a vehicle